cronvel/hyper-markdown/README.md

 	  it clears all columns and start over on a fresh one-column section
 	* `- [ ] ` or `* [ ] ` or `+ [ ] ` introduce a todo list item
 	* `- [x] ` or `* [x] ` or `+ [x] ` introduce a todo list item done
+	* `--` as a block markup is used to cite someone, usually inside a blockquote